Benjas333/VeadoSAMMI/README.md

 ### Launching
 - The Bridge **must be** opened for the extension to work.
 - In veadotube mini > program settings > websocket server make sure is enabled.
-- In the extension tab, set up the WebSocket server url and the Window title.
+- The instances should be automatically detected by the extension in the extension tab.
+In case an instance is not found, you can add it manually typing the WebSocket server url and the Window title.
 You can get these values from veadotube mini > program settings.
-- When you have finished setting up the WebSocket server, click `Connect WebSocket`.
+- To start using the extension just click `Connect WebSocket`.
 - From here, you should see in the SAMMI alerts area that the extension successfully connected to veadotube mini.

 ## Commands